pfalcon/pycopy-lib/uasyncio/README.rst

 Actually, due to I/O scheduling implementation, there're additional peculiarities to consider.
 But let's start with stating that resource sharing between tasks/threads is usually an error.
-For example, if both tasks write to the resource, their would be interspersed, possibly in an unpredictable way.
+For example, if both tasks write to the resource, their output would be interspersed, possibly in an unpredictable way.
 Reading is even more problematic: different tasks may get partial input, or one can get all and other none at all.
 If tasks implement some protocol, i.e. I/O dialog, that would lead to incorrect behavior and/or deadlock.
 Thus, the rule is: don't share the same I/O